EGR-314-Team-204/solarsignal.github.io/Design Ideation.md

 # Design Ideation

+In our team, Jeremiah and Jacob laid the groundwork for ideas, while Gavin and Brennan integrated them into our collaborative Jamboard sessions.
+Our most effective brainstorming involves rapid idea-forming, building upon each other's contributions.
+Individual brainstorming was less successful.
+Our process for organizing and ranking ideas was guided by customer Voice of Customer (VOC) insights.
+Each team member sketched a design concept: Gavin - Design Concept 3, Jeremiah - Design Concept 2, and Brennan - Design Concept 1.
+This division of labor resulted in a diverse portfolio of concepts catering to various user preferences.

 In the process of generating design ideas, our team adhered to a systematic approach for the effective generation and evaluation of ideas.
 We commenced the process by employing a digital collaborative tool named Jamboard.
 Below is a concise overview of the steps we undertook:

 1. Jamboard Creation: Our initial step involved the creation of a Jamboard, where team members collaboratively contributed ideas.
 Through extensive brainstorming sessions, we successfully generated a comprehensive list of 100 diverse concepts.